 Kelly Hardy-Big Brother Big Sister

 Where are you located?

-Our administrative office is located near the courthouse square in Charleston.
-We also have an office in Paris.
+Our administrative office is located in Charleston.
 We do not disclose the location of the shelter due to safety issues.

 What is the shelter like?